-- A motion was made by Elizabeth Diaz, seconded by Vice-Chairman Cederborg, and carried 5-0 to approve the January 15, 2021 agenda.
+- A motion was made by Vice-Chairman Cederborg, seconded by Paul Nerland, and carried 5-0 to approve the December 9, 2021 agenda.

 3. Public Presentations

 - This portion of the meeting is reserved for persons desiring to address the Committee briefly on any matter not on this agenda within the Committee's subject matter jurisdiction. - There being none, the Committee proceeded to hear the next item on the agenda.